jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

 If your purpose is programming a MSP430FRxxxx in assembler, FAST FORTH is the Swiss army knife you absolutely need!

 For only 3 kbytes in addition, you have the primitives to access the sd\_card FAT16 and FAT32: read, write, del + load source files + direct copy from PC to SD\_Card.
 It works with all SD CARD memories from 64MB to 64GB.
-Count 14/11 clock cycles (MCLK!) to read/write a byte...
+Read or write a byte is done in less than a microsecond @ 16MHz.
 This enables to make a fast data logger with a small footprint as a MSP430FR5738 QFN24.
 To compare with a LPC800 ARM entry-level...

-With all options its size is < 10kb.
+With all options its size is about 10kB.

 	Tested on MSP-EXP430{FR5969,FR5994,FR6989,FR4133,FR2433} launchpads and CHIPSTICKFR2433,
     at 0.5, 1, 2, 4, 8, 16 MHz and 24MHz on a MSP430FR5738 module.